bradcater/spreadsheet/README.md

 It handles dependencies between cells and *should* `raise` if you attempt to create a dependency cycle.

 You can run the cli via `bundle exec ruby run.rb`.
 It supports:
+  * ADDROW
+  * ADDCOLUMN
   * GET *row* *column*
   * SET *row* *column* *value*
   * SHOWCLASSES (in case you want to see what class each *value* has been mapped to)
   * QUIT (or EXIT)

+For cell references, the cli also supports Excel-style addressing, such as A0 in place of (0,0).

 You can save the current spreadsheet using `SAVE *filename*`.
 To load it later, use `LOAD *filename*`.